piotr-maciag/OeSNN-UAD/README.md

 ## Results Data Files

 The proposed eSNN architecture for each input data file will produce two results files: the first one being csv file, which contain the same three columns as input data file and also predicted value *y* of each input value, error between input value and predicted value, the age of the neuron responsible for providing output value *y* and classification of input value as anomaly or not.
-The second data file starts with prefix *metr_* and contains optimal learning parameters of eSNN for the respective input data file.
+The second produced results file starts with prefix *metr_* and contains optimal learning parameters of eSNN for the respective input data file.

 The results are produced to folder *Results*.